We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Price: $$$$

-If you are looking for an all-in-one option, then the Loftie Clock might fit the bill.
+If you’re looking for an all-in-one option, then the Loftie Clock might fit the bill.
 Its mission is to be a replacement for your phone by incorporating applications without the distractions.

 Released in 2020, this product includes an alarm clock, a night-light, and 15 white noise options (including basic sounds as well as options like a crackling fire and lakeside beach).

-You can also choose from playlists, like Sound Baths or Breathwork.
-Breathwork is designed to promote the use of breath in how we handle stress and anxiety.
-An app is included to set the clock up, but you don’t need it to use the device.
+You can also choose from playlists like sound baths or breathwork.
+Breathwork is designed to promote the use of breath in how you handle stress and anxiety.
+An app is included to set up the clock, but you don’t need it to use the device.